 Karen Schauber‘s (Metro Vancouver Branch) upcoming book launch for The Group of Seven Reimagined: Contemporary Stories Inspired by Historic Canadian Paintings, will be held along with a celebration and author readings at 7:00 – 9:00 pm on November 20, 2019, at Aperture Coffee Bar, 4124 Main Street in Vancouver.

-Gord Grisenthwaite (Member at Large) and the works of roughly 14 of Canada’s best Indigenous writers are collected in Bawaagigan: Stories of Power, available on November 1, 2019.
+Gord Grisenthwaite (Kingsville, ON member at large) and the works of roughly 14 of Canada’s best Indigenous writers are collected in Bawaagigan: Stories of Power, available on November 1, 2019.
 Gord will give a reading at the Toronto book launch in early December.

 In September, JF Garrard‘s (Toronto Branch) Dark Helix Press published their twelfth book, Immersion: An Asian Anthology of Love, Fantasy, and Speculative Fiction, which is Book 2 in the Ricepaper Magazine book series.
 Featuring 15 speculative fiction stories, characters include a lost samurai, shape shifters, hopping vampires to an unground society of janitors. http://www.darkhelixpress.com/acww/immersion/.